All trees on the page are members of the Asterids group of flowering plants.

 Also known as the Golden Bean Tree.

-The leaves of the Indian Bean Tree are yellow in colour.
+The leaves of the Indian Bean Tree are yellow.
 The tree also produces large clusters of showy white flowers with purple and yellow markings that bloom in late spring or early summer.
 The fruit of the tree is a long, narrow bean pod that can reach up to 2 feet in length.

 Photographs used in the Tree Galleries were taken in Wollaton Park and are reproduced with the original artist’s permission.